The lost healing art of whole nutrition

 I chalked up my chronic back pain to being a weightlifter since the age of 14.
 I reasoned that I was anything but cautious when it came to loading up the barbell with heavy weights every time I went to the gym.
 I figured that I must have damaged my lower back muscles to the point of being irreparable.
 So I suffered from the pain.
 I never went to the doctor for it, because I was afraid of what they might recommend in the way of drugs and surgery.
 I figured the back pain was a better choice than the possibility of a medical error that could leave me permanently incapacitated, or worse.

-Beside the chronic back pain, I had suffered from headaches since age 12.
-I attributed these to the climate in Miami where I grew up.
+Besides the chronic back pain, I had suffered from headaches since age 12.
+I attributed these to the climate in Miami where I had grown up.
 When I was in my late thirties I had a close friend named Gil who was a chiropractor with a lot of knowledge about nutrition.
-I asked him why I got such a bad headache every time the weather became very humid, especially when it was just about to rain.
+I asked him why I suffered from such a bad headache every time the weather became very humid, especially when it was just about to rain.
 Gil told me that the weather had nothing to do with my pain and I should try cutting certain foods out of my diet, especially dairy, peanut butter, and fried foods.
 I did as the doctor ordered and noticed a fantastic change for the better.
 My sinuses were clearer and I stopped financially supporting the Kleenex company.
 But I still continued to suffer from terrific headaches from time to time.

 A treatment from the Civil War

 Although the coffee cure worked each and every time I had a headache, no matter what the weather was like or what I had eaten, I was nevertheless bothered by the idea that this really wasn’t a cure; it was a pharmacological treatment.
 The coffee was acting as a drug, albeit not a very harmful one, although it did seem to make me feel like passing out if I happened to get up too fast after drinking a cup or two.
 I needed a real cure with no side effects.
+Surely, headaches aren’t caused by a coffee deficiency!

 Fast forward to my cure